Here we are starting the series on HFM Interview questions. We would be presenting 115 frequently asked HFM interview questions in Four-part series

 2) Flat files can be directly loaded in HFM

 3) ODI can be used to load metadata in HFM

-What is server working folder in HFM server?
+What is the server working folder in the HFM server?

 Answer The application server has included a feature of paging data records to a file system during periods of high activity.
 This feature was added to the application server to provide a performance gain in situations where repeated requests to and from the relational database were seen to be having a performance impact in larger applications (applications with dense subcubes).

 The data files of this paging mechanism are written to a folder named “Server Working Folder” in the Financial Management file path